lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 * The most flexible systems are those in which source code dependencies refer only to abstractions, not to concretions.
 * `use`, `import`, and `include` statements should refer only to source modules containing interfaces, abstract classes, or some other kind of abstract declaration.
 > Nothing concrete should be depended on.
+* For dynamically typed languages, a concrete module is any module in which the functions being called are implemented.
+* `String` class is very stable.
+Changes to that class are very rare and tighly controlled.
+Programmers and architects do not have to worry about frequent and capricious changes to `String`.
+* We tolerate those concrete dependencies because we know we can rely on them not to change.
+* It is the _volatile_ concrete elements of our system that we want to avoid depending on.
+Those are the modules that we are actively developing, and that are undergoing frequent change.

+### Stage Sbstractions

+* Interfaces are less volatile than implementations.
+* Stable software architectures are those that avoid depending on volatile concretions, and that favor the use of stable abstract interfaces.
+* **Don't refer to volatile contrete classes.** Refer to abstract interfaces instead.
+* **Don't derive from volatile concrete classes.**
+* **Don't override concrete functions.** Concrete functions often require source code dependencies.
+When you override those functions, you do not eliminate those dependencies -indeed, you _inherit_ them.
+> To manage those dependencies, you should make the function abstract and create multiple implementations.
+* **Never mention the name of anything concrete and volatile.**

+### Factories

+* The creation of volatile concrete objects requires special handling.
+* In most object-orientes languages, such as Java, we would use an Abstract Factory to manage this undesirable dependency.
+* All source code dependencies cross that curved line pointing in the same direction, toward the abstract side.
+> The abstract component contains all the high-level business rules of the application.
+The concrete component contains all the implementation details that those business rules manipulate.
+* The source code dependencies are inverted against the flow of control -which is why we refer to this principle as Dependency Inversion.

+### Concrete Components

+* DIP violations cannot be entirely removed, but they can be gathered into a small number of concrete components and kept separate from the rest of the system.
+* Most systems will contain at least one such concrete component.

+### Conclusion

+* The way the dependencies cross that curved line in one direction, and toward more abstract entities, will become a new rule that we will call the _Dependency Rule_.

 ## 12. Components

+* Components are the units of deployment.
+* In Java, they are jar files.
+* In all languages, they are the granule of deployment.
+* Regardless of how they are eventually deployed, well-designed components always retain the ability to be independently deployable and, therefore, independetly developable.

+### A Brief History of Components

+* In those days, programs were not relocatable.
+* Programmers included the source code of the library functions with their application code, and compiled them all as a single program.
+Librearies were kept in source, not in binary.
+* To shorten the cpile times, programmers separated the source code of the function library from the applications.

+#### Relocatability

+* The compiler was changed to output binary code that could be relocated in memory by a smart loader.
+* Usually this just meant adding the starting address to any memory reference addresses in the brinary.
+Now the programmer could tell the loader where to load the function library and where to load the application.
+> If a program called a library function, the compiler would emit that name as an _external reference_.
+If a program defined a library function, the compiler would emit that name as an _external definition_.
+Then the loader could _link_ the external references to the external definitions once it had determined where it had loaded those definitions.
+> And the linking loader was born.

+#### Linkers

+* The linking loaders had to read dozens, if not hundreds, of binary libraries to resolve the external references.
+* THe output of the linker was a linked relocatable that a relocating loader could load very quickly.
+This allowed programmers to prepare an executable using the slow linker.
+* Compiling each individual module was relatively fast, but compiling all the modules took a bit of time.
+* Loading time remained fast, but compile-link times were the bottleneck.
+> Programs will grow to fill all available compile and link time.
+* For small jobs, the idea of a linking loader became feasible again.
+* COmpiters and devices had gotten so fast that we could, once again, do the linking at load time.
+We could link together soveral `.jar` files, or several shared libraries in a matter of seconds, and execute the resulting program.
+And so, the component plugin architecture was born.

+### Conclusion

+*These dynamically linked files, which can be plugged together at runtime, are the software components of our architectures.

+## 13. Component Cohesion.